rishasi/aci-flp-labs/README.md

 *        1. ACI deployment on existing resource group fails
 *        2. ACI deployed with wrong image
 *        3. ACI not accessible using PublicIP:Port
+*        4. ACI not accessible from another Subnet.
 *************************************************************************************

 "-l|--lab" Lab scenario to deploy (3 possible options)